-The periodic remeasurement of the warrant liability is reflected in (Loss) gain in fair value change of warrant liability within the Condensed Consolidated Statements of Operations and Comprehensive Income.
-The adjustments for the thirteen weeks ended November 27, 2021 and November 28, 2020 were a loss of \$17.3 million and a gain of \$20.5 million, respectively.
-The adjustments resulted in a total warrant liability at November 27, 2021 and November 28, 2020 of \$177.2 million and \$73.2 million, respectively.
+The periodic remeasurement of the warrant liability has been reflected in Loss in fair value change of warrant liability within the Condensed Consolidated Statements of Operations and Comprehensive Income.
+The adjustments for the thirty-nine weeks ended May 28, 2022 resulted in a loss of \$30.1 million, and the adjustments for the thirty-nine weeks ended May 29, 2021 were losses of \$35.8 million and \$60.7 million, respectively.